hronro/react-performant-collapsible/README.md

 ## Why it's performant?

-It doesn't repaint at all during the collapse/expand animation:
+It doesn't repaint at all during the collapse/expand animation (It only repaint once at the beginning of the animation and once at the end of the animation):
 ![Doesn't Repaint](./doc-images/repaint.gif)

 ## Installation